 GLOSSARY OF TERMS & ABBREVIATIONS USED IN THIS RESOURCE CONSENT Appurtenant Structure means a structure at the dam site, other than the dam itself, which is designed and is required for the safe containment and control of the reservoir contents and reservoir discharges under all loading conditions (NZSOLD Guidelines 2015).
-Appropriately qualified and experienced expert(s) means a person or persons: With a relevant and recognised tertiary qualification(s) to the topic being assessed; Whom is (are) recognised as a full member (or equivalent) of a relevant professional institution(s) (such as the Institution of Professional Engineers New Zealand), where such institutions exist; Has more than 10-years relevant experience in the topic being assessed; and For the purposes of the conditions 8.0 to 8.3 and 24.0 to 25.4, is a suitably qualified 'Chartered Professional Engineer', with experience in the design, construction and documentation required for large dams in accordance with the NZSOLD New Zealand Dam Safety Guidelines 2015 (Table 2.1 Module 5).
-Certifies and Certification means a process whereby (it is noted that this provision does not apply to certification under the NZSOLD requirements): The consent holder supplies a report, action plan, design plan, construction methodology, monitoring plan, commissioning plan, safety system or a management plan, and the Canterbury Regional Council appoints an appropriately qualified and experienced expert to assesses the documentation submitted to ensure that it achieves the requirements of the relevant condition(s) of consent; Should the documents supplied in accordance with condition 0(a), in the opinion of the expert appointed by the Council, achieve the intent of the relevant condition(s) of these resource consents, the Regional Leader: Compliance and Monitoring of the Canterbury Regional Council shall issue a written certificate to the consent holder confirming that the requirements of the relevant condition(s) have been satisfied; If the expert appointed by the Council is not satisfied that the documents supplied in accordance with condition (a) achieves requirements of the relevant condition(s), the Regional Leader: Compliance and Monitoring of the Canterbury Regional Council shall advise (in writing) the consent holder of the experts concerns and ask that the report, commissioning plan, monitoring plan, action plan, safety system or management plan be modified so as to address the concerns, and then be resubmitted; This process shall be repeated until the Regional Leader: Compliance and Monitoring of the Canterbury Regional Council is able (on the advice of the expert) to certify that the requirements of the applicable condition(s) of consent have been satisfied; and For the purposes of 8.0 and 8.1, and 24.0 to 25.4, the expert appointed by the Council to certify the commissioning plan, monitoring plan, action plan, safety system or management plan shall be a suitably qualified professional engineer, with experience in the design, construction and documentation required for large dams in accordance with the NZSOLD New Zealand Dam Safety Guidelines 2015.
-The expert shall be independent of the consent holder, the designers of the Proposal and contractors appointed to construct the Proposal.
+Appropriately qualified and experienced expert(s) means a person or With a relevant and recognised tertiary qualification(s) to the topic a. being assessed: Whom is (are) recognised as a full member (or equivalent) of a h relevant professional institution(s) (such as the Institution of Professional Engineers New Zealand), where such institutions exist; Has more than 10-years relevant experience in the topic being C. assessed; and For the purposes of the conditions 8.0 to 8.3 and 24.0 to 25.4, is a d. suitably qualified 'Chartered Professional Engineer', with experience in the design, construction and documentation required for large dams in accordance with the NZSOLD New Zealand Dam Safety Guidelines 2015 (Table 2.1 Module 5).
+Certifies and Certification is in relation to the WQMP in conditions 43B.1 to 43B.5 and means a process whereby (it is noted that this provision does not apply to certification under the NZSOLD requirements): The consent holder supplies a report, action plan, design plan, construction methodology, monitoring plan, commissioning plan. safety system or a management plan, and the Canterbury Regional Council appoints an appropriately qualified and experienced expert to assesses the documentation submitted to ensure that it achieves the requirements of the relevant condition(s) of consent: Should the documents supplied in accordance with condition O(a), in b. the opinion of the expert appointed by the Council, achieve the intent of the relevant condition(s) of these resource consents, the Regional Leader: Compliance and Monitoring of the Canterbury Regional Council shall issue a written certificate to the consent holder confirming that the requirements of the relevant condition(s) have been satisfied: If the expert appointed by the Council is not satisfied that the documents supplied in accordance with condition (a) achieves requirements of the relevant condition(s), the Regional Leader: Compliance and Monitoring of the Canterbury Regional Council shall advise (in writing) the consent holder of the experts concerns and ask that the report, or management plan be modified so as to address the concerns, and then be resubmitted; d.
+This process shall be repeated until the Regional Leader:

 CLG means the Community Liaison Group.

 CMP means Construction Management Plan.